IAL Business support | Pearson qualifications

 In an 'evaluate' question, ideas need to be developed and presented with an understanding of the significance of competing arguments rather than simply stated as separate points and a generic list.

 An effective conclusion that proposes a solution and/or recommendations is required.
 Often this is not seen or if there is a conclusion, it is just a repetition of earlier points.
-A good conclusion which should weigh up the arguments presented and provide justification for the recommendations.
+A conclusion should not just repeat previous points.
+It should reach some kind of judgement, perhaps as to whether the advantages outweigh the disadvantages, or the extent to which something might happen.

 Candidates should make their conclusion count and answer the question.
 Do not just repeat or summarise your previous points but add some sort of judgement.
 There is no 'right' answer, but we are looking for the ability to come to a judgement based on the evidence available.